objectbox/objectbox-java/.gitlab/merge_request_templates/Default.md

   * I added unit tests for new/changed behavior; all test pass.
   * My code conforms to our coding standards and guidelines.
   * My changes are prepared in a way that makes the review straightforward for the reviewer.
+- [ ] I assigned a reviewer and added the Review label.

 ## Review checklist